 “We were fascinated to see that when we grew young, functioning rat brain stem cells on the stiff material, the cells became dysfunctional and lost their ability to regenerate, and in fact began to function like aged cells,” Kevin Chalut, who co-led the research, said to the Daily Star.
 The scientists hope that their research will eventually aid in the development of a treatment for multiple sclerosis (MS).

 Another team of scientists shows success in resurrecting pig brains.
 The team obtained the brains of 32 pigs from a slaughterhouse and artificially pumped blood into the organs.
 Over six hours, the scientists observed that the death rate of brain cells had come down.
-In addition, some of the cellular functions had also revived.
+In addition, some of the cellular functions had also been revived.
 The research points to the possibility that brain activities could be restored, at least partially, even after a person has died.